-Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs MacDonald, Executive Headteacher, via the school office.
+Complaints against school staff (except the Head of School) should be made in the first instance, to the Head of School, via the school office.
+Complaints about the Head of School should be made to Mrs MacDonald, the Executive Headteacher.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mrs Jenny Brown or Mr Chris Taperell (Co-Chair of Governors), via the school office.
+Complaints that involve or are about the head teacher should be addressed to Mrs Anne Edwards or Rev Anna Burr (the Chairs of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Miss Edwards (the Clerk to the Governing Body) via the school office.
-Please mark them as Private and Confidential.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed Mrs Samantha Edwards, the Clerk to the Governing Body, via the school office.
+Please mark them as Private Confidential.